-One 1-hour lecture per week (Monday at 1PM) - One instructor per lecture - Typical Class Size 32 machine tools and associated equipment such as engine lathe, milling machine, drill press, precision measuring and layout tools.
+One three-hour lab per week - Two instructors (lead, assistant) per lab - Typical Class Size 14 Lead Instructor needed - Compensation = \$1,970/section (2 units) Assistant Instructor needed - Compensation = \$1,970/section (2 units) Up to 2 sections available machine tools and associated equipment such as engine lathe, milling machine, drill press, precision measuring and layout tools.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 1, Lab.
 3, Cr.
 2.5.